howdy39/autofollow-slides/README.md

 ## Usage

 1. Open Google Slides
-2. Double click on participant's face icon
+2. Click on participant's face icon

 Docs and spreadsheets are the same steps.